Asian shares mostly lower, tracking tech sell-off on Wall St | Taiwan News

 ANALYST VIEWPOINT: "While geopolitical tensions remain bubbling under the surface, rising oil prices and higher U.S. yields suggest investors are likely to deal with increased volatility as a broad range of political, economic and financial events unfolds," Stephen Innes of OANDA said in a commentary.

-ENERGY: Benchmark U.S. crude lost 3 cents to $68.37 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 43 cents to $67.97 per barrel in electronic trading on the New York Mercantile Exchange.
 On Friday it gained 7 cents to settle at $68.40 per barrel.
-Brent crude, used to price international oils, added 3 cents to $74.09 per barrel.
-It added 28 cents to $74.06 per barrel in London on Friday.
+Brent crude, used to price international oils, sagged 41 cents to $73.64 per barrel.
+It added 28 cents per barrel in London on Friday.